KasiChennupati/Covid19-Data-Analysis-and-Visualisation/README.md

 The Only way to make the code run and check the animations is running the code in .py file in the Main directory Folder.
 <br>
 Still working on the root cause!!!
-<br> The Project file is also uploaded to [GitHub](https://kasichennupati.github.io/Covid19-Data-Analysis-and-Visualisation/)

 ---